 PAP smear and High Risk HPV – Why both?
 How often?

-Recently the American Cancer Society revised their recommendations for the frequency of PAP smears (test used to screen for cervical cancer).
+Recently the American Cancer Society revised their recommendations for the frequency of PAP smears (a test used to screen for cervical cancer).
 Ever since liquid-based PAP smears were introduced into the market in 2002, the quality has improved.
 The addition of computer readers and sexually transmitted disease testing off of the same vial of solution have made modern PAP smears an excellent screening tool.
-We can now look for abnormal cells as well as test for high-risk human papilloma virus (HPV).
+We can now look for abnormal cells as well as a test for high-risk human papillomavirus (HPV).
 Here’s the problem.
 Many of us were exposed to HPV years ago but have not yet cleared the virus.
 How do we follow those people who don’t currently have a problem on their cervix?

 The good news is that 90% of the time our immune system will clear or suppress the HPV virus and that’s the end of it.
 A small percentage of women remain positive and it’s those women that may go on to develop cervical cancer 10-20 years down the road.
 So, when you get a call from our office regarding your PAP smear we will now let you know your HPV status (if your between 30–65).
 If you are HPV negative that’s very good.
 A negative PAP and HPV tells us that there is almost no chance of developing cervical cancer within the next 5 YEARS!
 And guess what?
 Although, you still need a physical with a pelvic exam, you don’t need a PAP smear for 5 years.
 (This assumes that you don’t have a history of cervical problems, dysplasia, previous surgery on your cervix, etc.) If your PAP is negative and the HPV is positive that’s a different story.
 You will need yearly follow up and perhaps a colposcopy (microscope exam of your cervix) if the virus persists.
 We have no idea when you were exposed to HPV so confronting your current partner doesn’t make a lot of sense.
 They should be told of your exposure and realize that you have both been exposed.
 It is unclear if this virus affects men at this time.